Festive and fun, this origami twist box is an easy-to-make container for a small gift or a party favor.

 - For a birthday party, any bright and festive colors will do.

-The box’s designer, David Martínez (Venezuela), developed this twist box while experimenting on how to divide a piece of paper in equal parts using methods described by Kazuo Haga, and Kunihiko Kasahara.
+The box’s designer, David Martínez (Venezuela), developed this twist box while experimenting with how to divide a piece of paper into equal parts using methods described by Kazuo Haga, and Kunihiko Kasahara.

-David folds his box from an A4 proportioned rectangle, but in the following video we’ll start with a 7-inch square, divide it in five equal sections, and then cut out the rectangle.
+David folds his box from an A4 proportioned rectangle, but in the following video, we’ll start with a 7-inch square, divide it into five equal sections, and then cut out the rectangle.

 David Martínez discovered origami when he was ten years old through a book his sister borrowed from the library.
 He enjoys folding different kinds of models but currently has been experimenting with geometric origami made from papers that are not square.

 Many of David’s origami creations can be seen on his flickr page.
 When he is not folding paper, David likes to spend time with his family and friends.
 He will soon be completing his college degree in computer engineering.